glideroggan/dream/readme.md

   - create a repo for scheduled transfers these would be checked at intervals, and then processed, if "late" then just change created date to when it were supposed to be processed
 ## the loan workflow
+- should the "elegible accounts" have a "create new account" button?
 - doesn't show any of my accounts to deposit the loan into
   - home loan
     - shouldn't have the length of the loan in months, should already be set over a specific time